 What Drawing Paper Should I Take Travelling?

 Always use a recognized brand.
-We all have our favorites, I personally use Daler-Rowney pads, not because they are the best, it’s mainly out of habit and they are easily available in the places I visit.
+We all have our favorites, I personally use Daler-Rowney Heavyweight Cartridge Paper (affiliate) not because Daler is the best, it’s mainly out of habit and they are easily available in the places I visit.

 You must ensure that the paper is acid-free and of sufficient weight (thickness).
 Anything less than 90lbs is going to feel like tissue paper and will not take any punishment.

 Paper acts as a sponge and soaks up moisture in a humid climate.
-I have taken paper to a tropics and seen first hand how it buckles in the climate.
+I have taken paper to the tropics and seen firsthand how it buckles in the climate.
 The paper develops a wave and it doesn’t always flatten out again.
 Nowadays, I make sure to seal my pad in a Zip-lock bag while I’m traveling.